GameDev-Will/AdventureZorkGame/design-docs/specifications.md

 ## List of actions (use: verb + noun) examples:

--	Walk, Take, Drop
+-	Walk, Take, Drop, Inspect, Attack
--	Inventory (used to show list of souvenirs a player holds)
+-	Inventory (used to show list of items a player holds)

 ## Game Objects